-Repsol complies with GRI 207 as a manifestation of its commitment to the best international standards in terms of transparency and good fiscal governance (see Appendix V of the Repsol Group's Integrated Management Report for the 2023 financial year).
+Repsol complies with GRI 207 as a manifestation of its commitment to the best international standards in terms of transparency and good fiscal governance (see Appendix V of the Repsol Group's Integrated Management Report for fiscal year 2024).

 What is the Global Reporting Initiative?